eric-p-hutchins/code-dream/README.md

 * Do something different for different levels of bold specified by Emacs face spec: `(semi-bold bold extra-bold ultra-bold)`

+* ~~Don't duplicate the drawing calls, but instead, in the main file, split out a common draw function that uses a passed in renderer and then call that from the main draw and after drawing to screen, draw to `gif_writer` renderers or `video_writer` renderers~~

 * ~~Make a way to export to .mov directly so that I don't need to screen record to actually get the background video~~